 Window button can only close, minimize or expand a window by default.
 With AROW, they can be more flexible and efficient.

-You can customize what happen when clicking on certain window button.
-For example, you can define the right-click action on Yellow button, say we define ‘left half’, when we right click on the yellow button, the window will be resized and moved to the left half of the screen immediately.
-That's cool, isn’t it?
+You can customize what happens when clicking on a certain window button.
+For example, you can define the right-click action on Yellow button, say we define ‘left half’ when we right-click on the yellow button, the window will be resized and moved to the left half of the screen immediately.
+That’s cool, isn’t it?

 You can adjust the width of the recognition area in ‘Preference’ – ‘Snapping’ tab.
 0 px by default, you need to move your mouse cursor to the edge in order to resize and move a window.
 If you enlarge the value, it will become more sensitive.